smnkgv/ann/README.md

+##PHP 7.1 ANN

-##An example of a simple PHP 7.1 artificial neural network
+An example of a simple artificial neural network (only single-layer for now).

 ###Usage:
 ```